antonio1151/Mixed-quantum-classical-dynamics/README.md

 # Mixed-quantum-classical-dynamics

 This Python codebase is designed for solving mixed quantum-classical dynamics, focusing initially on the relaxation of a two-level quantum system influenced by vacuum fluctuations within a cavity.
-However, the code can be readily adapted to tackle various other systems, regardless of their quantum system's dimensionality.
+However, the code can be easily adapted to tackle various other systems, regardless of their quantum system's dimensionality.

 Structure Overview:

 Main File: "int.py"

-This file serves as the central control point, responsible for setting parameters and choosing integration options for both quantum and classical systems.
+This file is the central control point for setting parameters and choosing integration options for both quantum and classical systems.

 Dynamics Solver: "EOM.py"